scalyr/scalyr-agent-2/docs/monitors/kubernetes_monitor.md

                                                         different.
 |||# ``k8s_cri_query_filesystem``                   ||| Optional (defaults to True).
 If True, then when in CRI mode, \
                                                         the monitor will only query the filesystem for the list of \
-                                                        active containers, rather than first querying the Kubelet API. \
+                                                        active containers, rather than first querying the Kubelet API.
-                                                        This is a useful optimization when the Kubelet API is known to \
-                                                        be disabled.
 |||# ``k8s_verify_api_queries``                     ||| Optional (defaults to True).
 If true, then the ssl connection \
                                                         for all queries to the k8s API will be verified using the \
                                                         ca.crt certificate found in the service account directory.
 If \